Wanaaring, New South Wales

 Wanaaring is on the "Cut Line" road between the town of Bourke, and the desert village of Tibooburra.
 Long distance travellers often stop at Wanaaring for meals or to refuel.

 Wanaaring is in outback Australia, in remote agricultural country.
 The grazing lands support cattle, sheep and goats.
 Honey is also produced.
 An all-weather air strip is located east of the village centre.

 Activities

 Fishing and bush camping by the Paroo River.
 There is an annual gymkhana and rodeo, which supports the Royal Flying Doctor Service.
 The Flying Doctor provides essential medical aid to outback communities such as Wanaaring.

 History

-Wanaaring is in the traditional lands of the Paaruntyi people and The Burke and Wills expedition were the first Europeans to the area.
+Wanaaring is in the traditional lands of the Paaruntyi people who called the area Moukilimoultha.

+Pastoralist Vincent James Dowling conducted the first European survey of the region in 1860.
+In January 1862, George Curlewis and his associate McCullough were killed by local Aboriginal men while looking to take up land near to what is now Wanaaring.
+Explorer and early Paroo River colonist Duncan McIntyre located and buried their remains in 1864 after interviewing other Paaruntyi.
+Some colonists hunted and shot down the Paaruntyi people, while others utilised them as shepherds on the newly established pastoral properties.

+William Malpass established the Paroo Inn at Wanaaring in 1867.

+Wanaaring is believed to be the local Aboriginal word for a wood duck.

 Climate

 The climate is semi-arid, featuring low rainfall, very hot summer temperatures and cool nights in winter.
 Wanaaring holds the Australian record for the highest minimum temperature, 36.6 °C recorded on 26 January 2019.
 A minimum temperature of -3.9 °C was recorded in July 1997.